vinitX/mpnum/README.md

 * finding [extremal eigenvalues](http://mpnum.readthedocs.org/en/latest/mpnum.html#mpnum.linalg.eig) and eigenvectors of MPOs (DMRG)
 * flexible tools for new matrix product algorithms

+To install the latest version run

+    pip install mpnum

 For more information, see: